Skip to Content

 Understanding the vascular and cardiac interactions during endurance exercise

-Ultrasound recordings of peripheral blood flow (brachial and common carotid artery blood flow) and cardiac function (4 chamber view) at rest and during prolonged exercise in endurance-trained athletes.
-The images were obtained by Dr Kazuhito Watanabe during his post-doctoral training at the Centre for Human Performance, Exercise and Rehabilitation between 2016-2018.
-To find detailed information about this study see: Watanabe K, Stöhr EJ, Akiyama K, Watanabe S, González-Alonso J (2020).
+Ultrasound recordings of peripheral blood flow (brachial and common carotid artery blood flow) and cardiac function (four chamber view) were obtained at rest and during prolonged exercise in endurance-trained athletes.
+The images were obtained by Dr Kazuhito Watanabe during his postdoctoral training at the Centre for Human Performance, Exercise and Rehabilitation between 2016 and 2018.
+To find detailed information about this study, see: Watanabe K, Stöhr EJ, Akiyama K, Watanabe S, González-Alonso J (2020).
 Dehydration reduces stroke volume and cardiac output during exercise because of impaired cardiac filling and venous return, not left ventricular function.
 Physiological Reports 8(11):e14433.

 Link to video with ultrasound images https://youtu.be/jQNO5fVonsk